Tutorial Gateway

 System.out.println("\nHyperbolic Tangent value of Negative Value = " + Math.tanh(m));

-Java tanh on Array example
+tanh function Array example

 package TrigonometricFunctions;